 Indian head massage is based on the Ayurvedic system of healing which has been practised for over a thousand years.
 It involves a massage to the head, face, upper back, shoulders, arms and hands.
 The massage relieves tension in the muscles; it can be relaxing, stimulating and invigorating.
 Sounds divine doesn’t it, a real treat?
 Actually, Indian head massage isn’t simply a ‘treat’ – it can help with a variety of physical and emotional issues.

 Eases migraines, headaches and back pain

-It can help relieve the built up tension that can often results in headaches, migraines, neck and back pain.
-Indian head massages relax the muscle and nerve fibres of the head, neck and shoulders, while increasing blood flow and decreasing inflammation in the tissues.
-Just as the neck, shoulders and back, the jaws are a major place for physical stress to accumulate.
+It can help relieve the built-up tension that can often result in headaches, migraines, and neck or back pain.
+Indian head massages relax the muscle and nerve fibres of the head, neck and shoulders while increasing blood flow and decreasing inflammation in the tissues.
+Just like the neck, shoulders and back, the jaws are a major place for physical stress to accumulate.
 The massage can also help alleviate sinusitis.

 Reduces symptoms of anxiety and stress

 Massaging the head encourages the supply of oxygen to the brain.
 It is one of the best ways of reducing anxiety and of lifting your mood.
 Oxygen helps you think clearly and creatively.
 A similar effect is experienced through exercise.
 It stimulates the release of endorphins (the body’s natural painkillers) which uplifts the mood and induces feelings of relaxation and calm.

 Relieves sleeplessness, restlessness and insomnia